When it comes to premium travel credit cards, the Platinum Card by American Express is one of the most well known and one of the best.

 Let’s start by recapping what benefits the Platinum Card by American Express has to offer as well as what it will cost you. (our full review of the Platinum Card by American Express goes into great detail on this too)

 As mentioned, the annual fee for the Amex Platinum card is $695.
-And with the current welcome bonus, you’ll get 100,000 Membership Rewards after you spend $6,000 in purchases within your first six months.
+And with the current welcome bonus off, you’ll get 100,000 Membership Rewards points after you spend $6,000 in purchases within your first six months.
 Terms Apply.

 Flights booked directly with the airlines and flights and hotel stays booked directly with Amex Travel earn 5x points.
 Other purchases earn 1x points.